ACTIVITY

 • Comfortable in Basic Lodging

-Teahouse rooms are simple — shared bathrooms above 3,500m, no heating, sleeping bag essential.
+Teahouse rooms are simple.
+Shared bathrooms above 3,500 m, no heating, and a sleeping bag is essential.

 • Decent Footwear Break-In